3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Experiments

 \subsection{Results: 3D Point Track Prediction}

-We evaluate the quality of \methodname's 3D point track predictions on each simulation and real-world task.
-We report the 3D Average Displacement Error (ADE \cite{general_flow}) in millimeters for all points (total ADE), as well as the 5\% of points that moved the most (5\,\% ADE).
-While total ADE is skewed towards the many static background points, 5\,\% ADE provides more insight into prediction performance on task-critical object motion during manipulation.
-We compute results over 100 unseen samples for simulation tasks, and 20 unseen samples for real-world tasks.
-We note that each method predicts full trajectories for every input point, but errors are computed only for point-timestep pairs $(i,t)$ that are visible in the ground-truth trajectories.
+We evaluate \methodname{}'s 3D point-track predictions on all simulation and real-world tasks using 3D Average Displacement Error (ADE~\cite{general_flow}) in millimeters.
+We report total ADE over all points and ADE over the 5\,\% of points that move the most (5\,\% ADE).
+We propose the 5\,\% ADE metric to reflect task-critical motions, as total ADE is dominated by static background points.
+Results are computed over 100 unseen simulation samples and 20 unseen real-world samples.
+Although each method predicts full trajectories for every input point, errors are computed only for visible ground-truth point-timestep pairs $(i,t)$.